Only available in Google Ad Manager 360

-Audience Solutions is a Google Ad Manager 360 feature which might not be enabled in your network.
+Audience Solutions is a Google Ad Manager 360 feature which might not be enabled for your network.

 - Sign in to Google Ad Manager.

 - Click Inventory Audience New audience segment.

 A descriptive segment name is easier to find when targeting line items.
 We recommend establishing a canonical naming system for audience segments that explains a segment's purpose and origin.

 - (Optional but recommended) Assign up to 5 audience segment categories to organize and filter your segments.

 To assign a category, begin typing in the “Categories” field.
 Matching results automatically appear along with a hierarchical list.